sguox002/leetcode/review/dfs.md

 ```

 ### 934. Shortest Bridge
-two islands, the shortest bridge (4 direction connection)
+two islands, the shortest bridge (4 direction connection)<br/>
-dfs to get the two parties and calculate the mutual distance and get the min
+dfs to get the two parties and calculate the mutual distance and get the min<br/>
-note the distance is not sqrt distance
+note the distance is not sqrt distance<br/>
 ```cpp
     int shortestBridge(vector<vector<int>>& A) {
         //two party problem can use paint